Configuration

 Deploy steps

-pystrano deploy connects as project_user, creates a timestamped release, clones source code, copies the environment file, links shared assets, installs requirements.txt, links secrets, optionally runs Django static collection and migrations, promotes the release, restarts the optional service, and removes old releases according to keep_releases.
+pystrano deploy connects as project_user, creates a timestamped release, clones source code, copies the environment file, links shared assets, installs dependencies with the configured package manager, links secrets, optionally runs framework-specific static collection and migrations, promotes the release, restarts the optional service, and removes old releases according to keep_releases.

 Rollback-related config